evanwill/_drafts/_notes/ubuntu-tips.md

 date: 2017-01-02
 ---

-Ubuntu is great, but here are some tips to fix some issues that I regularly encounter.
+Ubuntu is great, but here are some essentials and tips to fix some issues that I regularly encounter.

 ## Install essentials

-- Unity Tweak Tool is handy to change the look & feel of the desktop, exposing many settings that are normally buried deep in config files: `sudo apt-get install unity-tweak-tool`.
+- Unity Tweak Tool is handy to change the look & feel of the desktop, exposing many settings that are normally buried deep in config files: `sudo apt-get install unity-tweak-tool`
-- GIMP, raster image editing.
-If you use raw images, check out Darktable as well.
-- Inkscape, vector image editor.
-- Calibre, if you have ebooks, this helps you manage them and connect with reading devices.
-It also has great builtin editing and conversion tools.
 - Play MP3s: many common media codec are not free and open source, requiring complicated licensing.
 Thus Ubuntu does not ship with them.
 There is an option to add them during install, but I don't since it complicates the process.
-Install manually using `sudo apt-get install restricted-extras`
+Install manually using: `sudo apt-get install restricted-extras`
-- VLC, get a better video player right away `sudo apt-get install vlc`.
+- VLC, get a better video player right away: `sudo apt-get install vlc`.
 - DVDs can't be played until you install some non-free stuff.
 The codecs are not ready to go in the main repositories, so the easiest way seems to be to build it yourself: `sudo apt-get install libdvd-pkg` then `sudo dpkg-reconfigure libdvd-pkg`.
 You may also need to add these packages `sudo apt-get install libdvdnav4 libdvdread4`
 - Caffeine, turns off screen lock so that your screen doesn't turn off while you are watching youtube!
-Look for caffeine-indicator in the Software center.
+Look for `caffeine-indicator` in the Software center.
-- Text editor (Atom or MS Code)
+- Text editor: tweak the settings of [Gedit](https://evanwill.github.io/_drafts/notes/gedit-editor.html), and add [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/).
 - Python: Ubuntu comes with a system Python version installed.
 If you want to work with Python, its a good idea to install a more up-to-date version for your user account.
 I suggest [Anaconda](https://www.continuum.io/downloads), a scientific Python distribution with comes packages with everything you need, including iPython and Jupyter Notebook.
+- GIMP, raster image editing.
+If you use raw images, check out Darktable as well.
+- Inkscape, vector image editor.
+- Calibre, if you have ebooks, this helps you manage them and connect with reading devices.
+It also has great built in editing and conversion tools.
+- KeePassX for passwords.

 ## Tweak settings